2018 Q1 - Q3

 Liang Wang - Sr Product Designer

-This project showcases how I led the design of a large-scope project from end-to-end, focusing from design strategy, decision-making to iterations and prototypes.
+This project showcases how I led the design of a large-scope project end-to-end and across platforms, focusing on design strategy, decision-making, iterations and prototypes.

 Smule is a social singing app where people can sing together online.